-The City's original VMT adoption in 2020 established the CEQA VMT impact threshold to be 15% below the current jurisdictional baseline for both VMT per capita (residential projects) and VMT per employee (office and industrial projects).
-In recognition that the City of Riverside, as a whole, is the dense urban center of the County and in general experiences reduced VMT per capita, the City has the option to amend the CEQA VMT impact threshold to be at the current jurisdictional baseline instead of the current 15% below threshold.
-Other agencies that have adopted CEQA

-VMT impact thresholds at jurisdictional baseline conditions include the City of San Bernardino, SBCTA, Riverside County, and City of Jurupa Valley.
-The modifications of the CEQA VMT impact threshold would align Riverside with adjoining agencies.
-If the CEQA VMT threshold amendment is recommended, then an amendment to Resolution 23589 will be required.
-A draft amendment to Resolution 23589 is attached.
+The city's original VMT adoption in 2020 established the CEQA VMT impact threshold to be 15% below the current jurisdictional baseline for both VMT per capita (residential projects) and VMT per employee (office and industrial projects).
+In recognition that the City of Riverside, as a whole, is the dense urban center of the County and in general experiences reduced VMT per capita, the city has the option to amend the CEQA VMT impact threshold to be at the current jurisdictional baseline instead of the current 15% below threshold.
+Other agencies that have adopted CEQA VMT impact thresholds at jurisdictional baseline conditions include the City of San Bernardino, SBCTA, Riverside County, and City of Jurupa Valley.
+The modification of the CEQA VMT impact threshold amendment is recommended, then an amendment to Resolution 23589 will be required and presented to City Council.